ernstkui/webclient/README.md

 # DDSC Webclient

+## ANGULAR REWRITE

+As you can see below or in the repo's history, we started building DDSC with Backbone and Marionette.
+This choice was made based on some testing with Backbone, Ember, Ext.js and Knockout.js.
+Backbone seemed the leanest, least abstracted and has a lot of momentum in the webdev world.
+However, even with the help of Marionette, we were quickly doing things wrong or in the wrong way/place.
+This is a known and even advertised benefit/hazard of Backbone, depending on your project/personal taste/experience/expectations.

+An emerging alternative to Backbone and the others is [Angular.js](http://docs.angularjs.org/), a framework by Google engineers.
+[This Angular example](http://www.smartjava.org/examples/cpi/#/custom?year=2010&countries=6,1,4) by Jos Dirksen convinced me to experiment with it.
+Hence this branch!

 **DDSC Webclient** is a javascript application built with [Backbone](http://backbonejs.org/), [Backbone-Marionette](http://marionettejs.com/), [Twitter Bootstrap](http://twitter.github.com/bootstrap/), [jQuery](http://jquery.com/), [Leaflet](http://leafletjs.com/) and [more](https://github.com/ddsc/webclient/tree/master/app/scripts/vendor)...

 ## Demo